ANAO Graduate Program — frequently asked questions

-Yes, we don’t assess age as part of the merit selection process.
+Yes, we don’t assess age as part of our merit-based selection process.

 Do I need to have a double degree, honours or postgraduate qualification to apply?

-While graduates who have obtained a double degree, honours or postgraduate qualifications are encouraged to apply, this is not a requirement; a number of our current graduates hold a single degree.
+While graduates who have obtained a double degree, honours or postgraduate qualifications are encouraged to apply, it is not a requirement.
+A number of our current graduates hold a single degree.

 Do you have to be an Australian citizen to apply?

-Yes, you must be an Australian citizen at the time of application.
+Yes, you must be an Australian citizen at the time you apply.

-All ANAO employees are required to obtain and maintain a security clearance prior to commencement.
+All ANAO employees must obtain and maintain a security clearance prior to starting with us.

-Do I need to have a clearance to apply?
+Do I need to have a security clearance already to apply?

-No. If you are made an offer and accept, the ANAO will initiate the security clearance process with the who conduct the security clearance checks for all employees within the Australian Public Service.
-For more information on what to expect when AGSVA contact you, please use the following resources: and .
+No. If you are made an offer and accept it, the ANAO will initiate the security clearance process with the Australian Government Security Vetting Agency (AGSVA), who conduct the security clearance checks for all Australian Public Service employees

-All positions will be based in Canberra—a great city to live in!
+All ANAO positions are based in Canberra—a great city to live in!
 Discover everything the nation’s capital has to offer at the following websites.